-In Guatemala, men are culturally conditioned as "the boss of the family".
-Many young women have little or no power to decide for themselves about their futures.
-This situation is dramatically increased in the rural areas and slums where many girls are married or pregnant by the age of 15.
-Female beliefs about themselves are unconsciously driven by the male intellect that end up constricting the capacities and rights of both genders and hence the healthy growth of society as a whole.
+In Guatemala, men are culturally conditioned to work as little as possible yet be the boss of the family.
+Many young women have little or no power to decide for themselves about having a career.
+This situation is dramatically increased in the rural areas where many girls are married or pregnant by the age of 15.
+Continual education towards career development is not stressed by parents so the cycle of poverty and ignore continue from one generation to the next.

-IHF will: 1) Educate both genders on equality and rights by shifting the perspective from just being male or female to what it means to be human with all the wonderful gifts that entails.
-2) Expand perspectives of who they think they are by using an approach based in perennial philosophy and critical-thinking techniques.
-3) Increase their self esteem with tested cognitive and behavioral games.
-4) Support their career choices by our sponsorship program.
-5) Through our Wisdom Speakers Series.
+IHF will: 1) Support the career choices of both girls and boys with our critical-thinking and education sponsorship programs.
+2) Educate both genders on equality and rights by shifting their perspective on culturally conditioned values.
+3) Expand perspectives of who they think they are by using an approach based in perennial philosophy and critical-thinking techniques.
+4) Increase their self esteem with tested cognitive and behavioral games.

 This program aims to create a multi-generational movement whose leaders are empowered to preserve cultural diversity and to embrace responsibility in a global context.
-Our goal is to educate individuals both male and female to become living examples of wisdom, responsibility and compassion.
+Our goal is to educate individuals both male and female to become career driven, responsible and compassion.
 This program will empower in them a dramatic shift in values leading to a fresh view of what it means to be a man or a woman that will then be evidenced in their relationships, careers and family lives.